epics-base/pvaPy/documentation/streamingFramework.md

     --report-period 10 \
     --server-queue-size 1000 \
     --collector-cache-size 10000 \
-    --monitor-queue-size 2000
+    --receiver-queue-size 2000
 ```

 Here, we specified producer IDs, which will be used to construct input channel
 names by replacing the '*' character in the string given in the
 '--input-channel' option.
-In addition to server and client (monitor)
+In addition to server and receiver
 queues, we also specified size for the collector cache used for sorting
 incoming objects.
 The collector will publish images sorted by the 'uniqueId'
 on its output channel 'collector:<collector id>:output'.